-WHAT IS A COLONOSCOPY?
+WHAT IS A FLEXIBLE SIGMOIDOSCOPY?

-A colonoscopy is a procedure that allows the endoscopist to look directly at the lining of the large bowel (colon).
+A flexible sigmoidoscopy is a procedure that allows the endoscopist to look directly at the lining of the rectum and sigmoid, the lower part of the large bowel (Colon).
 It is performed using a thin flexible tube (colonoscope) with a camera and a light on the tip which is used to look at the area being examined.
-The procedure is the most accurate way we have of looking at the large bowel (colon) to establish whether there is any disease present.
 It also allows for 1) a sample of tissue (biopsy) to be taken for examination by the pathology department 2) The removal of polyps (which are like little cherries) that can grow on the bowel wall and 3) The treatment of haemorrhoids (piles) with banding or injection of oily phenol.
+The procedure lasts 5-10 minutes.
+It is usually not painful but can feel a little uncomfortable.